pawelkn/imx28-gpio-impulse-gen/README.md

 # i.MX28 GPIO impulse generator

-It generates impulses on specified GPIO.
+The driver generates impulses on specified GPIO.
+It uses a hardware timer of the i.MX28 processor and FIQ interrupts.

 ## Build

-This driver does not work as a module.
-It must be embedded into kernel due to FIQ usage.
+This driver can not be built as a module.
+It must be embedded into kernel due to FIQ interrupts usage.

 ## Usage